8 Essential Steps to Create a Positive Candidate Experience

 Companies using a hybrid remote model instead of a fully-remote model usually have a reason for preferring some level of in-office work.
 Take note of this to avoid any confusion and potential frustration, and to give yourself more information to plan around.

-If you’re in that 59% of workers who prefers hybrid remote flexibility, finding the right job may seem like a challenge.
+If you’re in the 59% of workers who prefer hybrid remote flexibility, finding the right job may seem like a challenge.
 The number of hybrid remote jobs has dipped since the pandemic as more employers are calling workers back into the office.
-Still, many others have either chosen to stay fully remote or adopt hybrid remote working models for their teams.
+Still, many others have either chosen to stay fully remote or adopt hybrid work models for their teams.

 Most job sites now allow companies to identify whether their posted role is remote.
 These sites often, but not always, include a “remote” option in the job seekers’ search options.
 In cases where no filter is available, try typing “remote” in the search criteria, or in the “location” bar.